 You can manage many of the symptoms that are common with COVID-19 at home.
 Drink lots of fluids, get plenty of rest and use a humidifier or hot shower to ease a cough or sore throat.

-While anyone can get tested, some symptoms can also be signs of other medical issues and you may need to seek medical care.
+Some symptoms can also be signs of other medical issues and you may need to seek medical care.
 If you are unsure whether to seek care or get tested, contact your health care provider or call 8-1-1.
 If you or someone in your care is having severe difficulty breathing, severe chest pain, having a hard time waking up, feeling confused or losing consciousness, you should seek emergency medical care by calling 9-1-1 or going to your nearest emergency department.

 If you have general health questions or concerns, contact HealthLinkBC (8-1-1) at any time, day or night.
 If it becomes harder to breathe, you can't drink anything or feel much worse seek urgent medical care at an urgent and primary care centre or emergency department.
 If you or someone in your care has chest pains, difficulty breathing or severe bleeding, call 9-1-1 or your local emergency number immediately.

 Most people recover from coronaviruses on their own.
 However, some people may have a higher chance of developing a more severe illness or complications due to other health conditions.
 These are called priority populations and specific precautions and treatment may be needed to keep these people safe.